 Youth Advocacy, Italian Studies, and Film Directing are just a few examples of the majors current and recent Manhattanville students have designed for themselves.
 Each self-designed program is unique to the student who designed it, but all self-designed majors are interdisciplinary, involving courses from two or more departments.
 Students who self-design their major select faculty advisors from the various departments their major touches on.
 Each self-designed major also needs to be approved by the School of Arts of Sciences Curriculum Committee (SASCC).

 Before you can begin your journey as a self-designed major, you will meet with your faculty advisors and design your program.
 Then you'll need to propose your program to the School of Arts and Sciences Curriculum Committee (SASCC) for consideration and approval.

-Follow the instructions and fill out the self-designed major form here, and the self-designed minor form here.
-All materials should be submitted to the chair of SASCC.
+Click here for more instructions and to fill out the form for a self-designed major or minor.
+All materials should be submitted to the chair of SASCC